 Accounting for defined benefit pension schemes under FRS 102 is a risk as the relevant pension scheme is not under the College's direct control and is accounted for in accordance with the advice of independent qualified actuaries.
 Significant judgements are needed in assumptions for future salary increases, inflation, investment returns and member longevity that underpin valuations.
-Government has recognised that the affordability of public sector pensions is an issue and it is expected that changes to scheme benefits and contribution rates will be announced, the aim of which will be to reduce long term pension deficits.
+Changes in these key assumptions can have a significant upon the valuation of the reported liability.
+The College mitigates this risk by ensuring careful forecasting and regular communications with banks and other key stakeholders.